TAP Corporate Homepage

 World Heritage Site

-A benchmark in architecture and urban planning, Brasília owes much of its fame to Oscar Niemeyer.
-There are plenty of historic buildings, but the Cathedral of Nossa Senhora Aparecida, the Planalto Palace and the National Congress are probably the most prominent.
+A reference in architecture and urban planning, Brasília owes much of its fame to Oscar Niemeyer.
+There are plenty of historical buildings, but the Cathedral of Nossa Senhora Aparecida, the Planalto Palace and the National Congress are probably the most prominent.